cloudful-io/cloudful-blog/README.md

-# cloudful-blog
-A reusable blog component used for Next.js application

 # 📝 cloudful-blog

 **cloudful-blog** is a lightweight, file-based blog engine for Next.js projects.
 It makes it easy to build dynamic blog pages from Markdown files stored locally (e.g., in `/public/blog`).
 Perfect for changelogs, product updates, or developer journals — without needing a CMS.